Recipes Appetizers & Snacks Pastries Mary Berry Sausage Rolls

 3. Prepare the filling.
 If you’re using sausages, first remove the sausage meat from the skins.
 Add the sausage meat to a mixing bowl.

-4. Combine the sausage meat together with the cheddar cheese and thyme.
+4. Combine the sausage meat with the cheddar cheese and thyme.

 5. Unroll the puff pastry sheet and roll out the pastry on a floured work surface.